hannahdesmond/mastery-curriculum/chapter8/README.md

 ```

 > Remember – just like array `each`es, you can name the parameters whatever you like.
 Just like the `each` parameter for an array represented each element – no matter what you called it – the first parameter for a hash `each` will be the element key, and the second will be the element value.

+## Complete the mastery quiz for chapter 8

+Use your mastery quizzes repository to complete the quiz for chapter 8.